 Doctors recommend PrEP for people who are in a relationship with someone who has HIV.

-Other people who may benefit from PrEP include:
+Others who may benefit from PrEP include:

 - people who have sex with men and women